Thiago Martins (footballer, born 1976): Early life and education

 Martins was born on the east side of São Paulo, Brazil, and came to the United States in 1996.
 He landed in Los Angeles, at 19 years old and with little money.
 He eventually made his way to Santa Barbara, California, where he slept in hotels until his money ran out.
 He had to resort to sleeping on the beach.
-Fortunately he awoke one morning to a group of people playing soccer on the beach and joined them.
+Fortunately, he awoke one morning to a group of people playing soccer on the beach and joined them.
 One of the players took Martins into their home, even though Martins spoke little English or Spanish and they spoke no Portuguese.
 He began to play soccer in Sunday leagues, where Tim Vom Steeg noticed his skill as he attempted to defend him in one game.

-Thiago agreed and started taking classes at Santa Barbara City College, where he also played soccer for two years from 1997 to 1998 under head coach Tim Vom Steeg.
-Vom Steeg soon moved to nearby University of California, Santa Barbara to take up their head coaching position with loyal Martins transferring as well.
+Thiago agreed and started taking classes at Santa Barbara City College, where he played soccer for two years from 1997 to 1998 under head coach Tim Vom Steeg.
+Vom Steeg soon moved to nearby University of California, Santa Barbara to take up their head coaching position with Martins also transferring.

 In 1999, his first season with the UC Santa Barbara Gauchos men's soccer team, he only played in 11 games due to a broken metatarsal, but still managed to score 6 goals.
 In his second season with UCSB, he scored 6 goals and assisted on 2 others for a point total of 14.
 He appeared in 18 matches and was named to the All-Big West Conference First Team.